Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] „Když už tedy zas máme novou vojnu,“ pokračoval Švejk, „když máme vo jednoho nepřítele víc, když máme zas novej front, tak se bude muset šetřit s municí. ,Čím víc je v rodině dětí, tím více se spotřebuje rákosek,’ říkával dědeček Chovanec v Motole, kerej vyplácel rodičům v sousedství děti za paušál.“

-Skorkovský is a lower ranking bank clerk who forms part of Švejk's long urine analysis story.
-He decides to take revenge on the annoying "urine analyser" by sending him on duty to the quarrelsome house porter domovník Málek.
-He worked in some house in Vinohrady where Švejk lived at the time.
+is a junior bank clerk who features in Švejk's long urine analysis story.
+He decides to take revenge on the annoying "urine analyst" by sending him on an errand to the quarrelsome house porter domovník Málek.
+He worked in a house in Vinohrady where Švejk lived at the time.

 Background

-In the story the urine obsessed man was named as a certain Mašek who together with Hašek was an apprentice at drogerie Průša.
-The two fell out and Hašek exacted revenge by sending him a letter, informing that the custodian needed his urine analysed.
-The result is much the same as we know it from The Good Soldier Švejk...
+In the story, the urine-obsessed man was named as a certain Mašek who, together with Hašek, was an apprentice at drogerie Průša.
+The two fell out and Hašek exacted revenge by sending him a letter, informing him that the custodian needed his urine analysed.
+The result is much the same as we know it from the novel...

 Borrowed name?

-It is quite possible that Jaroslav Hašek borrowed the name of his bank clerk from Jiří Skorkovský, a politician from Česká strana národně sociální who for a period was editor at the party newspaper České slovo.
-This was a publication that Hašek also wrote for and he was briefly employed by twice.
+It is quite possible that Jaroslav Hašek borrowed the name of his bank clerk from Jiří Skorkovský, a politician from Česká strana národně sociální who for a period was editor at the party newspaper České Slovo.
+This was a publication that Hašek also wrote for and for which he was briefly employed twice.

 Quote(s) from the novel